inkVerb/VIP/501/Lesson-09.md

 1. Search for "uncomment" lines in in.editprocess.php
 2. Uncomment those lines
 3. Then run the file `sudo cp` command cluster again
-4. Then retry edit.php the browser
+4. Then Save or Update a post with tags in edit.php in the browser
 5. Note the `$Variables` with JSON values
 6. Note the SQL query and try it in the SQL terminal